-You will create a username and password for our application portal, so applications need not be submitted in one sitting.
-You can edit and update your application from November 1 until our February 5 deadline.
+You will create a username and password for our application portal, so applications do not need to be submitted in one sitting.
+You can edit and update your application from November 15 until our February 2021 deadline.
 Scholarships are not awarded first come, first served.

 You will include or upload the following information to your online application: